Jeanetted3v/Edu-Chatbot/README.md

 - This can be configured in config/data_ingest.yaml

 **<span style="color:#F4B400">✂️ Chunking</span>**
+- Various chunking strategies are configurable in the config/data_ingest.yaml file.
-- Langchain is used for chunking for the RAG pipeline.
+- Currently Langchain is used for RecursiveCharacter and SemanticChunker chunking stratgies for the RAG pipeline.
-- Currently support RecursiveCharacter and SemanticChunker, configurable in config/data_ingest.yaml

-**<span style="color:#DB4437">🔍 Embedding & Vector Database</span>**
+**<span style="color:#DB4437">🔍 Embedding, Vector Database & Retrieval</span>**
 - Implements ChromaDB for lightweight, high-performance vector storage.
+- Utilizes BM25 for efficient full-text keyword search, enabling robust lexical matching alongside semantic retrieval.
+- Applies CrossEncoder as a reranker to refine and boost relevance of retrieved results through deeper contextual scoring.

-**<span style="color:#9C27B0">🤖 Agentic RAG</span>**
+**<span style="color:#9C27B0">🤖 Modular Agentic RAG</span>**
 - PydanticAI is used here for its simplicity and data valiadation feature.
+- Also implemented PydanticAI logfire for LLM tracing.
-- It is able to provide a more direct output, such as during intent classification process.
+- Able to provide a more deterministic structured output, such as during intent classification process.
 - For other LLM functions, plain vanilla OpenAI API is used for simplicity and flexibility.
+- Incorporates a separate **Reasoning Agent** to elaborate on incoming query, assess whether the intent needs to be split into multiple intent and thus retrieval, and determine if RAG is required.
+* A **Response Agent** then synthesizes incoming query, chat history, and any retrieved documents to generate the final customer response.
+This modular approach optimizes latency, reduces unnecessary retrieval calls, and improves the relevance and coherence of responses.

 **<span style="color:#FF9800">💾 Saved Chat History</span>**
 - All chat histories are saved in MongoDB, which allows for tracing, further analysis and prompt enhancements.